-Elective courses also are available for students who want to specialize in law librarianship but do not want to pursue the J.D. degree.
+Separate application to each degree program is required.
+For more information about the J.D., see Juris Doctor, J.D.
+(College of Law) in the Catalog.
+Elective courses also are available through the College of Law for students who wish to specialize in law librarianship but who do not want to pursue the J.D. degree.

 Applicants begin the admission process by submitting an online graduate application through the Office of Admissions.
 Applicants then receive a HawkID and can upload the remaining application documents through MyUI.
 Transcripts of all academic work, a written statement of purpose and goals, a résumé or curricula vitae, and three letters of recommendation are required.
 Applicants to the teacher librarian program are asked to include a copy of their current teaching certificate.
 The admission committee considers each applicant's letters of recommendation, statement of purpose, résumé or curricula vitae, and other appropriate criteria, as well as an applicant's grade-point average.
 Applicants for admission to the M.A. program should have a g.p.a. of at least 3.00 on a 4.00 scale.
-Graduate Record Examination (GRE) scores are not required.
+Graduate Record Examination (GRE) General Test scores are not required.
 Admission is competitive.

-Applicants whose first language is not English must score at least 81 (Internet-based) on the Test of English as a Foreign Language (TOEFL).
-Applicants with TOEFL scores below 100 on the Internet-based test are required by the University to take an English Proficiency Test if admitted to the program.
+Applicants whose first language is not English must score at least 81 (internet-based) on the Test of English as a Foreign Language (TOEFL).
+Applicants with TOEFL scores below 100 on the internet-based test are required by the University to take an English Proficiency Test if admitted to the program.
 In place of TOEFL, the school also accepts International English Testing System (IELTS) scores of 7.0 or higher, with no subscore below 6.0.
 Applicants who submit IELTS scores are required to take an on-campus English proficiency evaluation.

-Completed applications should be received by February 1 for consideration for fall admission.
+Completed applications should be received by February 1 for priority consideration for fall admission.
 Decisions of the admissions committee are announced approximately six weeks after the application deadline.
 Late applications are considered if places are still available.
 Financial aid often is not available for late applicants.
 Admitted students are assigned a faculty advisor for program planning during their first semester.

-Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 Applications for student loans, work-study eligibility, or other financial assistance should be submitted directly to the University's Office of Student Financial Aid.